hliscorp/migration/README.md

 To increase reusability, API makes no assumptions how results will be displayed so this class is strictly a model on whom various displayers may be built!

-### ConsoleDisplayer
+### ConsoleExecutor

-Class [Lucinda\Migration\ConsoleDisplayer](https://github.com/aherne/migration/blob/master/src/ConsoleDisplayer.php) makes the assumption you will like to envelop [Wrapper](#wrapper) methods so their results are displayed on console/terminal using commands that map them ([see more](#console-commands)).
+Class [Lucinda\Migration\ConsoleExecutor](https://github.com/aherne/migration/blob/master/src/ConsoleExecutor.php) makes the assumption you will like to envelop [Wrapper](#wrapper) methods so their results are displayed on console/terminal using commands that map them ([see more](#console-commands)).
 It comes with following public methods:

 | Method | Arguments | Returns | Description |
 | --- | --- | --- | --- |